EricLuoisme/dapps-scraping/README.md

 # DApps-Scraping

 The main objective of this project is to study and analyze the quality of the decentralised applications available in some public repositories.
-This project scrapes the DApps websites and repositories such as the state of DApps and Dappradar
+This project scrapes the DApps websites and repositories such as State of the DApps and DAppRadar.

-The extracted datasets are available in Zenodo : https://zenodo.org/record/3382127.
+The extracted datasets are available in Zenodo: https://zenodo.org/record/3382127.
+A long-term observation dataset is tracked here: https://github.com/serviceprototypinglab/dapps-dataset

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required packages.
+To acquire the required DApps metrics from websites, we have used the package Selenium which along with a custom driver and a corresponding web browser will have to be set up correctly.

 ```bash
 pip install -r requirements.txt